On rigidity and convergence of circle patterns: Some estimates for circle patterns

-\begin{remark} Estimate~\eqref{estIr} also holds in the following case.
-Consider a triangulation of (a part of) the plane whose triangles have angles which are uniformly bounded from above and below, i.e.\ in $[\delta,\pi-\delta]$ for some $\delta>0$.
-Let $G$ be the dual graph of the triangulation.
-Then the circumcircles of the triangles form a pattern of circles.
-Let $B(v)$ be the discs filling the circumcircles.
-Take $S(v)\subseteq B(v)$ to be the corresponding triangle and $I(v)$ to be the disc bounded by the incircle of the triangle.
-Then the uniform bounds on the angles of the triangles imply~\eqref{estIr} for some constant $C_0\geq 1$. \end{remark}
+Consider a triangulation of (a part of) the plane whose triangles have straight edges and angles which are uniformly bounded from above and below, i.e.\ in $[\delta,\pi-2\delta]$ for some $\delta>0$.
+Let $G^*$ be the (abstract) planar graph corresponding to the triangulation.
+Then the circumcircles of the triangles form a circle pattern (with dual graph $G^*$).
+Let $B_T(v)$ be the discs filling the circumcircles.
+Take $S_T(v)\subseteq B_T(v)$ to be the set filling the corresponding triangle and $I_T(v)$ to be the disc bounded by the incircle of the triangle.
+Then the uniform bounds on the angles of the triangles imply~\eqref{estIr} for some constant $C_0\geq 1$.
+Also, the discs $I_T(v)$ obviously have disjoint interiors and condition~(1) is also satisfied by construction (with $N=2$ not depending on any parameters). \end{remark}

 In the following, we will use the Euclidean area of a (measurable) domain $D\subset\C\cong \R^2$, denoted by $\textsc{Area}(D)$.